-Our group is located within the Cavanilles Institute of Biodiversity and Evolutionary Biology of the University of Valencia (Spain).
+Our group is located in the Cavanilles Institute of Biodiversity and Evolutionary Biology of the University of Valencia (Spain).
 Founded in 2000, the Cavanilles Institute has already become a leading institution in evolutionary biology and ecology in southern Europe.
-The institute offers a friendly environment with strong research groups in population genetics, metagenomics, symbiont biology, evolution of virus, synthetic biology, evolutionary ecology and ethology, to cite but a few.
+The institute offers a friendly environment with strong research groups in population genetics, evolutionary ecology and ethology, to cite but a few.
 Valencia is a fantastic city to live in, offering a vibrant and culturally alluring experience, unbeatable weather, beautiful beaches and incredible food (the true home of the paella)!
-Enquiries to join our lab are more than welcome all year round, just drop an email ( email@example.com).
+Enquiries to join our lab are more than welcome all year round, just drop us an email ( email@example.com).
 Specific pre/post-doc posts linked to existing projects will be announced whenever available.

 Pre-doc– We offer a fully funded 4-year PhD fellowship to work on the evolutionary factors modulating male-male competition and sexual conflict, using D. melanogaster as a study system (starting September 2018 to January 2019).
 Find more information here.
 For applications & expressions of interest email me at firstname.lastname@example.org.